FAITH AND WORKS

 Once I was alive apart from law; but when the commandment came, sin sprang to life and I died.
 I found that the very commandment that was intended to bring life actually brought death.
 (Romans 7:9,10)

-Therefore, the promise comes by faith, so that it may be by grace and may be guaranteed to all Abraham’s offspring—not only to those who are of the law but also to those who are of the faith of Abraham.
+Therefore, the promise comes by faith, so that it may be by grace and may be guaranteed to all Abraham’s offspring — not only to those who are of the law but also to those who are of the faith of Abraham.
 He is the father of us all.
 As it is written: “I have made you a father of many nations.”
-He is our father in the sight of God, in whom he believed—the God who gives life to the dead and calls things that are not as though they were.
+He is our father in the sight of God, in whom he believed — the God who gives life to the dead and calls things that are not as though they were.
 (Romans 4:16,17)

-Because the promise of being the heir of the world, comes by faith, being by God’s grace and not our works, then those who are not Jews, not keepers of the Law of Moses, can receive the inheritance.
+Because the promise of being the heir of the world comes by faith, being by God’s grace and not our works, then those who are not Jews, not keepers of the Law of Moses, can receive the inheritance.
 Abraham is our father also.
 “Many nations” includes more than the nation of Israel.
 We Gentiles become part of the one Olive Tree.

 God spoke to Abraham concerning Abraham’s inheritance when he was past the years of child-bearing as though the blessing already had been received.
 God has a way of calling things not as yet in existence as though they already are present.

-We understand, therefore, that God took the initiative with Abraham.
+Therefore, we know that God took the initiative with Abraham.
 Abraham was not a man so diligent in the things of religion that God was obligated to bless him.
 God spoke of the inheritance, and then guided Abraham all the way along.
 Abraham’s task was to believe and be obedient, not to “dare God to do great things” as we say in our time.

 Against all hope, Abraham in hope believed and so became the father of many nations, just as it had been said to him, “So shall your offspring be.”
-Without weakening in his faith, he faced the fact that his body was as good as dead—since he was about a hundred years old—and that Sarah’s womb was also dead.
+Without weakening in his faith, he faced the fact that his body was as good as dead — since he was about a hundred years old — and that Sarah’s womb was also dead.
 (Romans 4:18,19)

-We are saved by hope—the hope that one day our body will be redeemed, that is, will be filled with the eternal Life of God.
-We are not to stagger at the promise of God through unbelief but to be strong in faith, confident that God will purify our spirit, soul, and body until we are part of the Bride who is without blemish of any kind.
-We hope that in place of our body of sin and death we will have a new body that seeks righteousness.
-The Apostle Paul groaned for such a body.
+We are saved by hope — the hope that one day our body will be redeemed, that is, will be filled with the eternal Life of God.
+We are not to stagger at the promise of God through unbelief, but to be strong in faith, confident that God will purify our spirit, soul, and body until we are part of the Bride who is without blemish of any kind.
+We hope that in place of our body of sin and death, we will have a new body that seeks righteousness.
+The apostle Paul groaned for such a body.

-Yet he did not waver through unbelief regarding the promise of God, but was strengthened in his faith and gave glory to God, Being fully persuaded that God had power to do what he had promised.
+Yet he did not waver through unbelief regarding the promise of God, but was strengthened in his faith and gave glory to God, being fully persuaded that God had power to do what he had promised.
 This is why “it was credited to him as righteousness.”
-The words “it was credited to him” were written not for him alone, But also for us, to whom God will credit righteousness—for us who believe in him who raised Jesus our Lord from the dead.
+The words “it was credited to him” were written not for him alone, But also for us, to whom God will credit righteousness — for us who believe in him who raised Jesus our Lord from the dead.
 (Romans 4:20-24)

-To have faith in God is to believe that God knows the details of our life; that God’s intention is to bring us to joy; that God has the power to bring us to joy.
+To have faith in God is to believe that God knows the details of our life, that God’s intention is to bring us to joy, that God has the power to bring us to joy.
 This is what faith is.
 Eve was tempted to disbelieve that God truly was desirous that she have fullness of joy.

-If we are to live in victory in Christ we must continue to believe that God is acting in our best interests.
+If we are to live in victory in Christ, we must continue to believe that God is acting in our best interests.
 This test of our faith can be quite difficult at times.
-All through our tests and trials we can see what it means for the righteous to live by faith.
+All through our tests and trials, we can see what it means for the righteous to live by faith.
 Our faith is to hold steady if we are to maintain our position in Christ.

-We are not earning our salvation by holding steady, although we are demonstrating we are worthy of the Kingdom of God—an expression Paul used on occasion.
-It is not a case of righteousness by works but of working out our salvation.
+We are not earning our salvation by holding steady, although we are demonstrating we are worthy of the Kingdom of God — an expression Paul used on occasion.
+It is not a case of righteousness by works, but of working out our salvation.
 To not work out our salvation in faith is to lose what had been given to us in the beginning.
 We are one of the foolish virgins and the door will be shut in our face when the Lord returns.

-Suddenly God has had enough of our disobedience.
-Without our realizing it our gifts are taken from us and given to another, and we pass into spiritual darkness.
-Again I say, we may not realize this is taking place, supposing that all such punishment will take place when the Lord returns to earth.
+I wish I could impress Christian people with the seriousness and urgency of salvation.
+You know, God works patiently with us, giving us many opportunities to change our ways and serve Him.
+Because judgment does not fall on us immediately, we begin to think we are acceptable to God and will come to no harm.
+Suddenly, God has had enough of our disobedience.
+Without our realizing it, our gifts are taken from us and given to another, and we pass into spiritual darkness.
+Again I say, we might not realize this is occurring, supposing that all such punishment will take place when the Lord returns to earth.
 The same is true also of the careless virgins who were denied entrance when the Lord came to call His people to Himself.
 It can take place today!

 Calvary was a serious business.
 It is not wise to assume God is pleased with us when we are not denying ourselves and following Jesus, as is true of so many American believers.